 Researchers only looked at recent model SUVs; all cars in the study were one to four years old.
 There continues to be a risk of Georgia override accidents in older models without lower bumpers.

 If you have lost a loved one in a Georgia SUV accident, speak to an Atlanta car accident attorney about your right to accountability and compensation.
-Contact the Law Offices of Shane Smith at 770-HURT-999.
+Contact Shane Smith Law at 770-HURT-999.